 One of the plumbing issues you need to be aware of as we enter the warmer months of the year is the sudden frantic attempts the trees around your home make to push their roots further into the soil.
-If the roots sense sewerage in the earth… they will make a break for it, and you'll have to deal with tree roots in sewer line.
+If the roots sense sewerage in the earth, they will make a break for it, and you'll have to deal with tree roots in sewer the line.

-One of the most common trees to cause damage to sewer lines on the Lower North Shore of Sydney are camphor laurels.
 Camphor laurels are large evergreen trees that grow up to 20-30 metres tall.
 The leaves have a glossy appearance and smell of camphor when crushed.
 These trees are not only pests when it comes to sewer lines, they are also noxious weeds, and will prevent other plants from germinating properly nearby.

 The root systems of camphor laurels are massive, and spreading.
 One tree can often disrupt sewer systems up to two houses away from where the tree is located so if you've got one near you, you can check your sewer service diagram available from Sydney Water to check if your pipes are at risk